BandwidthOnDemand/nsi-dds-lib/README.md

-# nsi-dds-lib
-Client library for accessing the NSI DDS service
+Client library for accessing the NSI DDS service.